BugMaker-Boyan/BugMaker-Boyan.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2025.01*: Merit Prize for the 2024 DSA Excellent Research Award.
-- *2023.07* Highest Honors in Computer Science and Engineering, Southern University of Science and Technology.
+- *2023.07*: Highest Honors in Computer Science and Engineering, Southern University of Science and Technology.
-- *2023.07* Outstanding Graduates, Southern University of Science and Technology.
+- *2023.07*: Outstanding Graduates, Southern University of Science and Technology.

 # 📖 Educations
 - *2024.09 - Present*, PhD Student, Hong Kong University of Science and Technology (Guangzhou).